hwkim12/INEXACT_UCB_GRID/README.md

-# Captions for the figures
+# Repository to reproduce numerical experiments

+> BO_UCB_GRID_ERROR_BAR.py contains Python code to reproduce the results in Section 5 of the manuscript.

 > BO_UCB_GRID_UPDATED.png and BO_COMP_TIME_GRID_UPDATED contain the updated figures of Figures 1 and 2 in the submitted manuscript.